amzn/ion-object-mapper-dotnet/SPEC.md

 This leverages [Linq](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) to operate on the resultant `IEnumerable` returned by the driver.
 With the `Query<Car>` method it leans on C# reification to deserialize the desired type from the database.
 By adding these two interfaces the inconvenience of converting to and from Ion can be completely avoided in the client code.

-If finer grained control over the results is required, the `IQuery<ResultT>` object passed to `Execute` can be created in whatever way the client code wants conforming to this inteface:
+If finer grained control over the results is required, the `IQuery<ResultT>` object passed to `Execute` can be created in whatever way the client code wants conforming to this interface:

 ```c#
 public interface IQuery<T>